 My mate fidgeted.
 “She was crying.”

 I roared again but it was with less anger behind it.

 “One month,” I said.
 “She can stay for one month to recover but then you have to take her back.”

 “Very well.”
 He bowed his head.“I’m going to see if I can find an elk since you didn’t bring anything to eat.”
 I scolded as I opened my wings and took off into the sky.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Zebina MeshleWrite a Review